vegaonline/G4Tarc/README.md

 There is another version of the same code that uses small portable pulsed neutron source array.
 It does not need any accelerator.
 So this is not messy.
 It needs an array of portable pulsed neutron generator.

+To compile:
+ either use canonical steps with cmake and make,
+ OR just run "MYMAKE_G4_TARC.RUN" followed by make.

+To run:

+./TARCVEGA.run run.mac | vis.mac

+The output file is "G4TARC_output.root" which could be copied as res.root.
+The file "RootMacroNew.C" stored in "IMP_CODELETS" directory could be used to produced png using ROOT.